Dry eyes from CPAP

 - you may have Floppy Eyelid Syndrome, that causes your eyelids to loosen from your eyeballs during sleep, resulting in dry eyes (this may happen with or without a leak).

-How to fix your CPAP dry eyes
+How to fix your CPAP dry eyes problem?

 Obviously, the best way to stop having CPAP dry eyes, is to eliminate the causes for this problem.